ADME / Tox Screening

 In vitro studies on metabolic stability are conducted to measure the rate of disappearance of the molecule using liver microsomes, S9 fraction, or isolated hepatocytes.
 The in vitro data are valuable in predicting the in vivo hepatic clearance and estimating bioavailability and systemic clearance.

 Frontage offers a variety of metabolic stability assays to determine the in vitro half-life and intrinsic clearance of test compounds, with customizable assay conditions.
 Our assays can be conducted using different matrices from various species.
-We also offer metabolic stability assays in various buffers, such as simulated intestinal and gastric fluids.
+We also offer metabolic stability assays in various matrices, such as simulated intestinal and gastric fluids, as well as in plasma and whole blood.

 • Buffer Stability: Drug candidates can be unstable in various physiologically relevant buffers, such as simulated interstitial fluid or simulated gastric fluid.
 The stability in SIF or SGF may provide insightful information for understanding the PK behavior of the compounds.